ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The EDHOC and OSCORE profile specified in the present document can be used in combination with application profiles of ACE for key provisioning for group communication {{RFC9594}}, such as {{I-D.ietf-ace-key-groupcomm-oscore}} and {{I-D.ietf-ace-coap-pubsub-profile}}.

-When doing so, the EDHOC and OSCORE profile is used by a client and an RS that acts as the Key Distribution Center (KDC) responsible for a security group.
+When doing so, the EDHOC and OSCORE profile is used by a client that wants to join a security group and by an RS that acts as the Key Distribution Center (KDC) responsible for that group.
 According to what is defined in the present document, the client does not upload the first access token of a token series  to the /authz-info endpoint at RS over an unprotected channel.
-Consequently, the client does not obtain the N_S challenge from RS (see {{Section 3.3 of RFC9594}}).
+Consequently, the client does not obtain the N_S challenge from RS acting as KDC (see {{Section 3.3 of RFC9594}}).

 Therefore, when using the EDHOC and OSCORE profile in combination with one of the application profiles of {{RFC9594}} mentioned above, the following holds for computing the N_S challenge used in such application profiles.